Skip to main content

 A letter m) is added to section 2 of article 14 of the LIRPF by section One of the Third Final Provision of Law 28/2022, by virtue of which,

-A special temporary imputation rule is established for work income that is not exempt because it exceeds the amount provided for in the previous point, which allows its imputation to be deferred until the tax period in which certain circumstances occur, and in any case, within a period of ten years from the delivery of the shares or participations.
+A special temporary imputation rule is established for work income that is not exempt because it exceeds the amount provided for in the previous point, which allows its imputation to be deferred until the tax period in which certain circumstances occur, and in any case, within a period of ten years from the delivery of the shares or interests.

 3. Valuation of income in kind

-A new letter g) is added in number 1 of section 1 of article 43 by section Three of the Third Final Provision of the Law 28/2022, by which,
+A new letter g) is added in number 1 of section 1 of article 43 by section Three of the Third Final Provision of Law 28/2022, by which,

 4. Deduction for investment in a new or recently created company

-The deduction is increased by increasing the rate from 30% to 50% and increasing the maximum base from 60,000 to 100,000 euros.
+The deduction is increased by raising the rate from 30% to 50% and increasing the maximum base from 60,000 to 100,000 euros.

 5. Special scheme applicable to employees posted to Spanish territory